 17. Minimum standards for staff management

-(1) The board of a port authority must, after consultation with the Commissioner for Public Sector Standards, prepare and issue an instrument setting out minimum standards of merit, equity and probity applicable to the management of the staff of the port authority.
+(1) The board of a port authority must, after consultation with the Public Sector Commissioner, prepare and issue an instrument setting out minimum standards of merit, equity and probity applicable to the management of the staff of the port authority.

 (2) In complying with subsection (1) a board is to have regard to the principles set out in section 8 of the Public Sector Management Act 1994.